Will I Owe Taxes on IBR Loan Forgiveness After 2025?

 The Education Department now treats the year you become eligible for forgiveness—not the year your servicer finishes processing—as the official discharge date for tax purposes.

-That means if you reach 240 or 300 qualifying payments in 2025, your forgiveness is federally tax-free under the American Rescue Plan Act, even if the discharge is completed in 2026.
+That means if you reached 240 or 300 qualifying payments in 2025, your forgiveness is federally tax-free under the American Rescue Plan Act, even if the discharge was completed in 2026.

 Related: How to Fix Your IBR Payment Count